Is Bitcoin Preparing for the Next Rally After a Brief Correction?

 Interestingly, bull markets tend to be more psychologically taxing than bear markets.
 In a downturn, the decision to cut losses is clearer.
 But in a rising market, the fear of missing out (FOMO) and uncertainty about when to take profits lead to indecision and stress.
 As a result, corrections—driven by profit-taking or shifts in sentiment—can quickly shake the market.

-My take: For those newly entering the Bitcoin market, it’s wise to study what happened during the FOMO wave of 2021.
 At that time, many believed it was "too late" to invest—right before the peak.
 Today’s market may follow a similar emotional trajectory.
 Caution, historical awareness, and discipline will be key to navigating what comes next.